 Dollarama chose NRE as its primary tool for managing all its real estate management and accounting compliance (IFRS 16) requirements.
 As follows, we will go over each of Dollarama’s requirements and how NRE has assisted Dollarama in meeting them.

 Dollarama’s organizational structure is designed for efficiency, with a lower real estate manager-to-user ratio and a more streamlined approach to data management.
-The company benefits from the ability to consolidate all core information in one place (lease contracts, dates, documents, rent payments, etc.), with access granted to multiple departments and third-party entities.
+The company benefits from the ability to consolidate all core information in one place (such as, lease contracts, dates, documents, rent payments), with access granted to multiple departments and third-party entities.
 Dollarama frequently praises Nakisa Real Estate management software’s ease of use and quick information retrieval, which is one of the main reasons they chose this solution.

 Through integration, Nakisa Real Estate is linked to Dollarama’s system of record for their sales data, ensuring that all sales numbers are accurately reflected in the platform.
 The Lease Conditions Matrix and Dollarama’s Maintenance system are completely integrated, allowing for seamless data transfer between the two.